 Special Students Limited must pay at the time of registration.
 Please visit the Johns Hopkins Bloomberg School of Public Health academic calendar for registration dates.

-Statements are available online via ISIS on the second Thursday of each month.
-In order to receive notification of electronic statements, the student must have a current email address listed with the Registrar's Office and a valid JHED-ID.
+Statements are available online via SIS on the second Thursday of each month.
+In order to receive notification of electronic statements, the student must have a current email address listed with the Registrar's Office and a valid JHED ID.